Here’s what your London Ontario Dentist (Dr. Sbenati), has to say about this crazy year of 2022!

 Hopefully you’re proactive enough to avoid the need for emergency dentist services, but are you all about that invisalign life?
 We totally get it!
 If you want to start the new year on the right foot with straight teeth, Sbenati Dentistry offers Invisalign so you can have that perfect smile and have your bite corrected.

-Our Top Tips for Keeping your Oral health in Tip Top Shape From Your London Ontario Dentist
+Top Tips for Keeping your Oral health in Tip Top Shape From Your London Ontario Dentist

 It’s the most wonderful time of the year, but if you don’t take care of your teeth it can quickly turn into a dental disaster!
 Here are our top tips for keeping your pearly whites healthy this holiday season.